MusaabShalaldeh/reading-notes/401ReadingNotes/class-39.md

 </Head>
 ```

-Notice that <Head> is used instead of the lowercase <head>. <Head> is a React Component that is built into Next.js.
-It allows you to modify the <head> of a page.
+Notice that Head is used instead of the lowercase head.
+Head is a React Component that is built into Next.js.
+It allows you to modify the head of a page.

 You can import the Head component from the next/head module.